Alopecia Awareness Month

 September is Alopecia Awareness Month!

 Although we believe alopecia awareness is something that should be practised all year round, it is great to have a month dedicated to spreading the word.
-Alopecia Awareness Month is about being aware of the causes and types of, and solutions to, hair loss.
+Alopecia Awareness Month is about being aware of the causes, types and solutions to hair loss.

-If you would like to take part in the theme for this year, the best thing you can do is share your story.
-Whether it’s with Alopecia UK, on your own social media, or sending in your story to our wig-wearing community, We, That Wear Wigs, your story and voice are valuable additions to the cause!
+If you would like to take part this year, the best thing you can do is share your story.
+Whether it’s submitting your story to our fabulous wig-wearing community, or on your own social media.
+Your story and voice are valuable additions to the cause!

-Or, if you’re looking to raise some valuable funds this September, Alopecia UK is calling on individuals to challenge themselves by taking part in a sponsored event – whether that’s a physical challenge, a fundraising quiz, or simply hosting a coffee morning.
+Or, if you’re looking to raise some valuable funds this September, Alopecia UK is calling on individuals to challenge themselves to ‘Go the distance‘.
+This could include taking part in a park run, running 5k or 10k, or skydiving or cycling!
 Funds to Alopecia UK go towards providing invaluable support and guidance for the alopecia community.

-Question?
-Is there a colour for Alopecia Awareness Month?
+Is there a colour theme for Alopecia Awareness Month?

 Blue is the colour most associated with Alopecia Awareness Month, so rocking a blue outfit, blue accessories or even a blue wig can be a fun way to show your support!